49ers look to bounce back vs. Jets after tough opening loss

 (For more in-depth coverage of the NFL, listen to the AP Pro Football Podcast apple.co/3iGiX8a )

 While the Jets looked awful in a 27-17 loss at Buffalo last Sunday, a victory at the Meadowlands might not be such a sure thing for the 49ers who are dealing with numerous injuries.
-Cornerback Richard Sherman (calf) is out, tight end George Kittle (knee) is uncertain to play, and wide receivers Deebo Samuel (foot) and Brandon Aiyuk (hamstring) didn’t play in the opener.
+Cornerback Richard Sherman (calf) is out and so is tight end George Kittle (knee).
+Wide receivers Deebo Samuel (foot) and Brandon Aiyuk (hamstring) didn’t play in the opener.

 “We’ve dealt with this before,” Garoppolo said.
 “I think every team, you’ve got to deal with your injuries.
 Next man up mindset.”